TomConlin/Semantic_Exchange_Format/README.md

-Deciding what is necessary will be different and growing problem but to begin with, the simplest thing that could possibly work is what I am aiming for
+Deciding what is necessary will be different and growing problem but to begin with, the simplest thing that could possibly work is what I am aiming for.

 From [Wikipedia](https://en.wikipedia.org/wiki/Graph_\(discrete_mathematics\))